April 28, 2026

 April 23, 2026

-The Girl Raised as a Future Daughter-in-Law: Ye Old Bride
+The Girl Raised as a Future Daughter-in-Law: Ye Olde Bride

-Choi may have miscast herself in the female lead in her directorial debut.
-Yet such a decision probably ensured the necessary backing.
+As far as age appropriate casting, Choi may have miscast herself in the female lead in her directorial debut.
+Yet such a decision probably ensured her the necessary financial backing.
 To her credit, The Girl Raised as a Future Daughter-in-Law abounds with lovely touches.
 Some are amusing: The young boy can't untie his sash so he pee along the road.
 Others are sweet: This same kid offers his ailing love a piece of taffy after she's drank some bitter medicine.
-So sweet!
+Delicious!

 April 20, 2026